Hearin1/CS410/README.md

 # CS410
-A brief documentation from my CS410
+A brief bit of documentation from my CS410